caraya/gulp-starter-2021/src/md-content/the-web-platform.md

 It is arround this time that we get the two browsers that were part of the original browser wars: Netscape and Internet Explorer.
 This will shape this era of language development.

 HTML 3.2 included styles as attributes of HTML elements.
-It was common to see things like this in HTML 3.2 documents:
+It was common to see things like this in HTML 3.2 documents, with attributes in the `body` element indicating different colors of background, text and links:

 ```html
 <body